-Badges can also offer really interesting examples of design.
+Badges can also produce some exciting examples of design.
 They can be anything from a plain graphic to a fully-animated experience.
 Plus, they challenge us to see how much goodness we can fit into a small space.

 Font Awesome icons are a perfect centerpiece for a badge.
 With the number of available icons, you can create one around literally any subject.
 Here we have some beautiful hexagon-shaped badges that include the popular font icon library.
-They’re incredibly slick and colorful.
-It makes you want to collect them all.
+They’re incredibly slick and colorful, and it makes you want to collect them all.

 There is a simple beauty in this Berlin skyline badge.
 First, the retro gradient color scheme looks like it would make for a terrific t-shirt.
-Then there’s the subtly animated features that bring a sense of calm.
+Then there are the subtly animated features that bring a sense of calm.
 The attention to detail makes it all come together.